dragosu/jquery-aciPlugin/README.md

 aciPlugin can help you write extendable jQuery plugins.
-You can override a parent method, call the super method or other parent methods and keep instance/extension private data.
+You can override a parent method, call the super method or other parent methods and keep instance and private data.
 The extension to a plugin can have its own default options that will be added to the extended ones. aciPlugin has built in functionality to get/set plugin options and check the 'init' state (useful for stateful plugins).

 See the demo for a basic plugin implementation.

-aciPlugin little jQuery plugin helper v1.1.0 http://acoderinsights.ro
+aciPlugin little jQuery plugin helper v1.1.1 http://acoderinsights.ro

 Copyright (c) 2013 Dragos Ursu